LMDSS Programs are divided into 2 umbrellas, Health & Education and Community Support, both for which we apply for funding.

 Wills and Estate planning: Workshops and classes are provided to under family members understand the importance of having a will,and how to plan for the future.

-Youth Group: An opportunity for youth (11 – 18) and adults to participate in a fun activity and gain friendships within the DS community
+Youth Group: An opportunity for youth (10 – 18) and adults to participate in a fun activity and gain friendships within the Down Syndrome community.

 Other Services & Support